United States Postal Service Office of Inspector General

 The United States Postal Service Office of Inspector General (OIG) was created by Public Law 104–208, passed by Congress in 1996.
-The inspector general of the United States Postal Service (USPS) is appointed by the presidentially appointed governors on the Board of Governors of the United States Postal Service and reports to them.
-The term of the inspector general is a maximum of seven years.
-To ensure accountability, the inspector general keeps Congress, the governors, and Postal Service management informed of the office's work and alerted to potential areas where the Postal Service could be more economical and efficient.
+The inspector general of the United States Postal Service (USPS) is appointed by the presidentially appointed Postal Service Governors and the Postal Regulatory Commissioners.
+In October 2022, the OIG assumed oversight of USPS’s regulator, the Postal Regulatory Commission (PRC).

+The term of the inspector general is a maximum of seven years, with the possibility of reappointment.
+To ensure accountability, the inspector general keeps Congress, the governors, the PRC, and USPS management informed of the office's work and alerted to potential areas where the Postal Service could be more economical and efficient.

 The OIG achieves its mission of helping maintain confidence in the postal system and improving the Postal Service's bottom line through independent audits and investigations.
 Audits of postal programs and operations help to determine whether the programs and operations are efficient and cost-effective.
-Investigations help prevent and detect fraud, waste, and misconduct and have a deterrent effect on postal crimes.
+Investigations help prevent and detect fraud, waste, abuse and misconduct and have a deterrent effect on postal crimes.

 The United States Postal Inspection Service is a separate agency.